To see what some of our supporters have been up to – see below!

 Brothers, Zach & Jago Taylor completed a 26km challenge running and kayaking to raise £282 for Explorers Against Extinction in 2018.

 Supporter, Fiona, sells eggs from her chickens to colleagues at work and has raised £100 so far…a cracking effort!

 Artist David Skidmore kindly donated a percentage of sales from wildlife print, On the Move, totalling £50.
 Thank you David!

 Thank you to Samsung in Surrey for holding a coffee morning and bake sale in aid of Explorers Against Extinction and donating £73.42.

 Claudia Zindl took on the South Coast Challenge and walked 100km to raise £765 for Explorers Against Extinction.

 Thank you to Ashley, Tristan, Jason, Heather, Simon and Duncan who battled injury and weather to complete their Hadrian’s Wall trek and raise over £2000 for one of our 21 for 21 Projects: Protecting Ol Pejeta.

-Conservation artist, Carol Barrett, generously donates a percentage from artwork sales to Explorers Against Extinction – a whopping £920 in 2020!
+Conservation artist, Carol Barrett, generously donates a percentage from artwork sales to Explorers Against Extinction.
 In addition, Carol is also a loyal supporter of Sketch for Survival.
 Thank you Carol!
 Amazing.
 Here she is in Namibia at the Cheetah Conservation Fund.

 Many thanks to Lisa Harris who battled the wind and rain to complete the virtual London Marathon on October 3rd 2020 in aid of Explorers Against Extinction.
 Thanks also to Sheila Watts for her support – we hope you’ve recovered from your injury.
 Here’s Lisa with her medal.